hoytech/update-immutable/README.md

 In react this is useful for implementing an efficient [shouldComponentUpdate()](https://facebook.github.io/react/docs/react-component.html#shouldcomponentupdate), for example by sub-classing [React.PureComponent](https://facebook.github.io/react/docs/react-api.html#react.purecomponent).
 For more details, see this page on [optimizing react performance](https://facebook.github.io/react/docs/optimizing-performance.html#shouldcomponentupdate-in-action).

 However, this module is independent of react, and is also suitable for passing updates between clients and servers so that a consistent data-structure can be maintained on both ends of a connection without transferring the entire structure on every modification.
-When used for both react purposes and server-client communication, systems can be designed where server-side events directly cause modification of react component states.
+When used for both react component state updates and server-client communication, systems can be designed where server-side events directly cause modification of react components.

 ## Usage (ES6)